Connecting to prior knowledge

 Conclude by sharing some of the connections made by the students.

-Sculptor and clay
+Sculptor and statue

 Re-read the text.
 Allow students to join in as you re-read and they become familiar with the words and the beat.

-• The lion, ‘I’m the king’.
+• The lion: ‘I’m the king.’

 • The bears clapping and dancing.

-• Watch out mean croc’s about (clay to represent the lion, bear or monkey).
+• ‘Watch out animals!
+Mean croc’s about’ (statues could depict the lion, bear or monkey).

 Exploring plot, character, setting and theme